-Op-ed for FAZ: Fox & Reuel on AI-generated disinformation
+Op-ed for FAZ: Fox & Reuel on AI-enabled manipulation

 Daniel Privitera, 19 September 2023

-In an op-ed for the German newspaper Frankfurter Allgemeine Zeitung (FAZ), KIRA members Philip Fox & Anka Reuel discuss how AI-generated disinformation could undermine public discourse in the future – and how society should prepare for this.
+In an op-ed for the German newspaper Frankfurter Allgemeine Zeitung (FAZ), KIRA members Philip Fox & Anka Reuel discuss how AI-enabled manipulation could undermine public discourse in the future – and how society should prepare for this.

-How can we protect public discourse, then?
+How can we protect public discourse?
 Technical solutions like watermarking, detection tools and automated fact-checking will only be part of the solution, say Fox & Reuel.
 Since they will never be perfect, they must be supported by the right social interventions.
 The authors make three suggestions:

-Focus on ‘prebunking’: schools, the media and social networks must pre-emptively inform about the methods and intentions of those who spread disinformation, rather than merely debunk fake news that are already out there.
+Focus on ‘prebunking’: schools, the media and social networks must pre-emptively inform about the methods and intentions behind manipulation attempts, rather than merely debunk fake news that are already out there.

-Interventions that specifically target public figures and influencers who have high reach and, thus, responsibility.
+Interventions that increase the accountability of public figures and influencers with high reach.

 Media outlets need strategies for responsible fake news coverage to avoid becoming crucial multipliers.

-Currently, it is unclear how public discourse will evolve in the face of AI-generated disinformation.
+Currently, it is unclear how public discourse will evolve in the face of AI-enabled manipulation.
 Different scenarios are possible, both negative and positive.
 Fox & Reuel warn of fatalism: The right combination of technical and social solutions can steer us towards a sufficiently resilient discourse.